raffaelespazzoli/casl-ansible/docs/PROVISIONING_GCP.md

 gce_project_id = $gcp_project
 ```

-To test that dynamic invetory is working run the following from your inventory directory:
+To test that dynamic inventory is working run the following from your inventory directory:
 ```
 ./gce.py --list
 ```